Wooden Floor Restoration Cost

 - The average cost to restore wooden flooring is around £240.

-- The job will usually take between 2 to 3 hours to complete.
+- The job will usually take a day to complete.

-- A full wooden floor restoration cost breakdown, including the average cost of sanding and refinishing hardwood floors.
+- A cost breakdown on restoring wooden flooring, including sanding and refinishing hardwood floors.

 - How timescales and total project costs differ depending on the type of wooden flooring.

-- What impacts wood floor restoration costs, and what extra jobs you may need to consider to finish your project.
+- What impacts wood floor restoration costs, plus any extra jobs you may need to consider.

 - How to use MyJobQuote's online directory to find and hire a flooring specialist.